tinmarino/try/speech.md

 ## 3/ Humble Example: MJ 1min

 Anyway, just do your best because that is the best you can do!
+If you keep trying until success, you will succeed before you stop!

 ### Example 1